tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ###  Hello Retry Request

-Servers send this message in response to a ClientHello message if they were able to find an acceptable set of algorithms and groups that are mutually supported, but the client's ClientHello did not contain sufficient information to proceed with the handshake.
+The server will send this message in response to a ClientHello message if it is able to find an acceptable set of parameters but the ClientHello does not contain sufficient information to proceed with the handshake.
-If a server cannot successfully select algorithms, it MUST abort the handshake with a "handshake_failure" alert.

 Structure of this message: